chicio/Exploring-SceneKit/README.md

 ![Scene 1](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/blinn-phong-scene.jpg)

 #### Scene 2
-In the second scene I try to import a model in collada format created with Blender.
+In the second scene I try to import a model, lights and camera from a collada file created with Blender.
 I added some animation using CAAnimation to move the camera in the scene.
+All textures are automatically loaded within the model.

 ![Scene 2](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/collada-scene.jpg)